nisasohail/JC-Citi-Bike-Analytics/README.md

 # Jersey City, New Jersey - Citi Bike Analytics

 I have used three different dataset and combine them via jupyter note.
-Then created different type if vizz via Tableau.
+Then created different type of vizz via Tableau.

 ## Background